 Liabilities are debts; money that must be paid back.
-Usually a liability that you pay back in less than five years is called a short-term debt, and a liability that will take longer than five years to pay back is a long-term debt.
+Usually a liability that you pay back in less than 12 months is called a short-term debt, and a liability that will take longer than 12 months to pay back is a long-term debt.

 - Enter the amount you owe your vendors for past purchases on credit:

 Note: Accounts payable are bills to be paid as part of the normal course of business.
-This is one of the most common liabilities, which normally appears in the Balance Sheet listing of liabilities.
 When your business receives goods or services from a vendor, you receive an invoice, and until that invoice is paid, the amount is recorded as part of your Accounts Payable.